Salvador Ramos: Everything we know about 18-year-old Texas school mass shooter

 Mother speaks out and says son not “violent”

-The gunman’s mother has broke her silence to say that her son ‘wasn’t a violent person.’
+The gunman’s mother broke her silence to say that her son ‘wasn’t a violent person.’

 Adriana Reyes told DailyMail.com that she was “surprised” the 18-year-old had gone on a rampage and massacred 21 people at Robb Elementary School in Uvalde.